Peng-Rao/ACA_notes/main.typ

 The dependences between the pipeline registers move forward in time, so it is possible to supply the inputs to the ALU needed by the `and` instruction by forwarding the results found in the pipeline registers.

 @fig:forwarding-hardware shows close-up of the ALU and pipeline register after adding forwarding.
 The multiplexors have been expanded to add the forwarding paths, and we show the forwarding unit.

 #figure(
   image("figures/forwarding_hardware.jpg", width: 80%),
   caption: "Forwarding Hardware",
 ) <fig:forwarding-hardware>

+== Control Hazards
+@fig:branch-hazards-example shows a sequence of instructions and indicates when the branch would occur in this pipeline.
+The numbers of the left of the instruction are the addresses of the instructions.

+#figure(
+  image("figures/branch-hazards-example.jpg", width: 80%),
+  caption: "Branch Hazards Example",
+) <fig:branch-hazards-example>

+An instruction must be fetched at every clock cycle to sustain the pipeline, yet in our design the decision about whether to branch doesn't occur until the *MEM* pipeline stage.

+Delay in determining the proper instruction to fetch is called a _control hazard_ or _branch hazard_.

+=== Assume Branch Not Taken
+One improvement over branch stalling is to *predict* that the conditional branch will not be taken and thus continue execution down the sequential instruction stream.
+- If the conditional branch *is taken*, the instructions that are being *fetched and decoded must be discarded*.
+Execution continues at the branch target.
+- If conditional branches *are untaken* half the time, and if it costs little to discard the instructions, this optimization halves the cost of control hazards.

+Discarding instructions, means we must be able to *flush* instructions in the `IF`, `ID`, and `EX` stages of the pipeline.

+#definition("Flush")[
+  To discard instructions in a pipeline, usually due to an unexpected event.
+]

+== Reducing the Delay of Branches
+One way to improve conditional branch performance is to *reduce the cost of the taken branch*.
+The next PC a brach is selected in the `MEM` stage, but if we move the conditional branch execution earlier in the pipeline, then fewer instructions need be flushed.
+We can move the branch adder from the `EX` stage to the `ID` stage.

+#pagebreak()

+$
+  x^2 + 3x + 2
+$

 #pagebreak()
 #bibliography("references.bib")